Chris Hixson

-Chris Hixson (born December 4, 1974) is a former American football quarterback who played three seasons in the Arena Football League (AFL) with the Arizona Rattlers and Georgia Force.
+Chris Hixson (born December 4, 1974) is an American former professional football quarterback who played four seasons in the Arena Football League (AFL) with the Arizona Rattlers and Georgia Force.
 He played college football at the University of Rhode Island.
 He was also a member of the Tallahassee Thunder of the af2.

-College career

-Hixson played for the Rhode Island Rams from 1993 to 1996.
+Early life

+Chris Hixson was born on December 4, 1974.
+He played for the Rhode Island Rams of the University of Rhode Island from 1993 to 1996.
+He was both the Yankee Conference and Eastern College Athletic Conference Rookie of the Year.
+He recorded college career totals of 691 completions on 1,179 passing attempts for 8,407 yards and 55 touchdowns.
+His completion and passing yard totals set school career records.
+Hixson's 58.6 career completion percentage was a school record as well.
+He was inducted into the University of Rhode Island's athletics hall of fame in 2017.

 Professional career

-Tallahassee Thunder

 Hixson was a member of the Tallahassee Thunder of the af2 in 2001.